Francis deSouza

 Francis Aurelio deSouza (/ˈdʌsuːzɑː/; born December 2, 1970) is an American entrepreneur and business executive.
-He is the Chief Operating Officer of Google Cloud and a member of the Board of Directors of Deel Inc.
+He is the chief executive officer of Scale AI and a member of the board of directors of Deel Inc.

-He previously co-founded SynthLabs and prior to that was the chief executive officer (CEO) of Illumina.
+He was previously chief operating officer and president of security products at Google Cloud.
+Before that he co-founded SynthLabs and prior to that was the chief executive officer (CEO) of Illumina.
 Before Illumina, deSouza was president of products and services at Symantec.
 He joined Symantec in 2006 when Symantec acquired IMlogic, where deSouza was founder and CEO.
 Prior to IMlogic, deSouza worked at Microsoft from 1998 to 2001 after Microsoft acquired Flash Communications, where deSouza was co-founder and CEO.

 Personal life

 He was born in Addis Ababa, Ethiopia, to a mother of Ethiopian and Greek descent, Elpinki, and an Indian father of Konkani descent, Domingos.
 He was the second of five children.
 His mother was a homemaker and his father was a commercial representative for Japanese trading company Itochu.
 Before he was 5, his family moved to Dubai, United Arab Emirates.

 In 1987, at age 16, he graduated from St. Mary's Catholic High School, Dubai, UAE and was admitted to the Massachusetts Institute of Technology (MIT).
 He graduated Tau Beta Pi, Eta Kappa Nu and Sigma Xi from MIT in 1992 with Master of Science and Bachelor of Science degrees in electrical engineering and computer science and a minor in economics.

-Desouza was divorced in 2017 and has 2 children.
-Desouza invested in bitcoin in 2013 and the division of their cryptocurrency assets in the divorce became a subject of dispute, drawing attention to how cryptocurrency assets are treated in divorce.
+Desouza has 2 children and was divorced in 2017.
+Desouza invested in bitcoin in 2013 and the divorce drew attention to how cryptocurrency assets are treated in divorce.